mariusschulz/jQuery.passwordStrength/Readme.md

 To display the password strength, you can simply apply CSS formatting to the classes provided;
 please refer to the demos for examples.
 Of course, nobody stops you from doing some fancy JavaScript stuff based on the assigned classes!

+## Options
+Below are the options and it's default values that you override by passing an object to the plugin.

+        $("#password").passwordStrengthIndicator({
+            	secureStrength: 25,
+                indicatorClassName: "password-strength-indicator",
+                indicatorDisplayType: "inline-block",
+                points: {
+                    forEachCharacter: 1,
+                    forEachSpace: 1,
+                    containsLowercaseLetter: 2,
+                    containsUppercaseLetter: 2,
+                    containsNumber: 4,
+                    containsSymbol: 5
+                },
+                strengthClassNames: ["very-weak", "weak", "mediocre", "strong", "very-strong"]
+        });